lanazirot/lanazirot/README.md

 ## Welcome to my little GitHub, let me introduce myself...

 I love programming! :heart:
-I like to stay all day on my computer, making anything that has relation with computers or something like that :computer: :heart:
+I like to stay all day on my computer, making anything that has relation with computers or alike :computer: :heart:

 ## Working on...

-> Im actually working my fullstack skills with Javascript; Node.js at the backend and React.js for frontend.
+> Im actually working my fullstack skills with Javascript; Node.js at the backend and React.js at frontend.
 Learning at Udemy...

 ## Skills
 - Java